geaz/syncBlink/README.md

 ![syncBlink - Web](img/web-1.png)

-The graph provides functions to a varity of different functions.
+The graph provides functions to a varity of different features.
 Like pinging nodes, switching the currently running scripts or changing the analyzer.
 Visit the *Editor* menu to change the content of the scripts on the hub or to create new ones.

 ![syncBlink - Web](img/web-2.png)